jerCarre/deepl_action/README.md

 # Deepl Free Action

-This github action allows to translate a document from a repo.
+This github action allows to translate a document in a Github repo.
 It is based on the free version of the tool [DeepL](https://www.deepl.com/)

-To use it:
+How to use it:

     on:
       pull_request: